Soufiane Bidaoui: Club career

 Born in Etterbeek, Belgium, Bidaoui has played club football in Belgium for Westerlo, Roeselare and Lierse.
 In the summer of 2013, Bidaoui signed a contract with Italian team Parma.
 He joined Crotone on loan for the 2013–14 season.

-On 11 July 2016 Bidaoui was signed by Avellino in a 2-year contract, plus option of further season.
+On 11 July 2016 Bidaoui signed a two-year contract with Avellino, which included an option for an additional season.

 On 20 August 2018, he joined Serie B club Spezia.

 On 14 January 2021 he signed with Ascoli.

-On 31 January 2023, Bidaoui moved to Frosinone on a 1.5-year contract.
+On 31 January 2023, Bidaoui moved to Frosinone on a one-and-a-half-year contract.

+On 4 September 2024, Bidaoui joined SPAL in Serie C on a two-season contract.

 International career

 Bidaoui represented Morocco at the 2012 Summer Olympics.